raygun101/MarkupKit/README.md

 The remaining sections of this document discuss the classes included with the MarkupKit framework:

 * `LMViewBuilder` - processes a markup document, deserializing its contents into a view hierarchy that can be used by an iOS application
-* `LMTableView` and `LMTableViewCell` - table view types that simplify the definition of static table view content
+* `LMTableView` and `LMTableViewCell` - `UITableView` and `UITableViewCell` subclasses, respectively, that facilitate the declaration of table view content
+* `LMPickerView` - `UIPickerView` subclass that facilitates the declaration of picker view content
-* `LMScrollView` - scroll view that automatically adapts to the size of its content
+* `LMScrollView` - `UIScrollView` subclass that automatically adapts to the size of its content
+* `LMPageView` - `UIScrollView` subclass that facilitates the declaration of paged content
 * `LMRowView` and `LMColumnView` - layout views that arrange subviews in a horizontal or vertical line, respectively
 * `LMSpacer` - view that creates flexible space between other views
 * `LMLayerView` - layout view that arranges subviews in layers, like a stack of transparencies
+* `LMLinearGradientView` and `LMRadialGradientView` - views that facilitate the declaration of linear and radial gradient effects, respectively

 Extensions to several UIKit classes that enhance the classes' behavior or adapt their respective types for use in markup are also discusssed.